ByteDevelopment/ByteWebServer/README.md

 * Restricted document root
 * Safe PHP execution environment

-> ReadMC.me is intended to be a lightweight development and personal hosting server.
+>  is intended to be a lightweight development and personal hosting server.
 For production environments, a hardened web server such as Nginx or Apache is recommended.

 ## 📊 Server Response